 Instructions

-- In a medium bowl, toss together the gruyere, fontina, swiss cheese, and cornstarch.
+- In a large zip-top bag, toss together the shredded cheese, and 2 Tablespoons cornstarch.

-- Reduce the heat to medium-low.
-Whisk in 1/2 cup cheese at a time until melted.
-Repeat with remaining cheese, whisking gently until melted and smooth, about 3 minutes.
+- Reduce the heat to low.
+Whisk in 1 handful of the cheese mixture at a time until melted.
+Repeat with remaining cheese, whisking continuously until melted and smooth, about 3 minutes.
 Watch it carefully.

-- Remove from heat and stir in nutmeg and hot sauce.
-Season with salt and pepper.
+- Remove from heat and stir in salt and pepper.
 If too thick, whisk in 1 to 2 Tablespoons warmed broth.
 If too thin, whisk in a bit more cornstarch.
+It should fall off the spoon, but hold to a piece of bread.

 - Light the sterno (if using a fondue pot) and set on the fondue holder or place in a mini crockpot to keep warm and gooey.
 If it thickens, reheat in the microwave 15 seconds.
 Serve with desired dippers.